 Prince Harry: The troubled playboy grows up

-Prince Harry, who marries US former actress Meghan Markle on Saturday, has been transformed in recent years from an angry young man into one of the British royal family’s greatest assets.
+Prince Harry, whose engagement to US actress Meghan Markle was announced on Monday, has been transformed in recent years from an angry young man into one of the British royal family's greatest assets.

-The younger son of the heir to the throne Prince Charles and the late Diana, Princess of Wales, the 33-year-old has always struggled with his role and for much of his youth seemed to want nothing more than to escape.
+The youngest son of Prince Charles and the late princess Diana, the 33-year-old has always struggled with his role and for much of his youth seemed to want nothing more than to escape.

-The prince has rebuilt his reputation in recent years, however, through his charity work with veterans and by taking on more duties from his grandmother Queen Elizabeth II.
+The prince has rebuilt his reputation in recent years, however, through his charity work with veterans and in taking on more and more duties from his grandmother Queen Elizabeth II.

-He appears to have inherited his mother’s ability to connect with people as well as her sense of mischief and, with his brother Prince William and sister-in-law Kate, has helped put a fresh face on the monarchy.
+He appears to have inherited his mother's ability to connect with people, as well as her sense of mischief, and with his brother Prince William and sister-in-law Kate have helped put a fresh face on the monarchy.

-Harry, now sixth in line to the throne, has said that Diana is always in his thoughts, and has championed many of her charitable causes, including taking an HIV test to raise awareness.
+Harry has said that Diana is always in his mind, and has championed many of her charitable causes, including taking an HIV test live on Facebook last year to raise awareness.

 But he revealed that for a long time he struggled to cope with her death in a Paris car crash in 1997, and sought professional help a few years ago.

-In a remarkably candid interview last year, the prince admitted he came "very close to a complete breakdown on numerous occasions".
+In a remarkably candid interview earlier this year, the prince admitted he came "very close to a complete breakdown on numerous occasions".

-Prince Henry Charles Albert David of Wales was born on September 15, 1984, the "spare" to his brother William, who will one day inherit the throne.
+Harry was born in 1984, the "spare" to his brother William, who will one day inherit the throne.

-Both educated at the elite Eton school, their childhood was dominated by the messy breakdown of their parents’ marriage and Diana’s tragic 1997 death in a car crash.
+Both educated at the elite Eton school, their childhood was dominated by the messy breakdown of their parents' marriage and Diana's tragically early death.

-The young princes walking behind the coffin at her funeral - Harry only 12, his brother 15 - was one of the most enduring images of that day.
+The image of the young princes walking behind the coffin at her funeral -- Harry only 12, his brother 15, both in suits -- was one of the most enduring images of that day.

 At one point, he seemed the archetypal "playboy prince", regularly photographed looking worse for wear and often accompanied by an attractive girl.

-He caused outrage in 2005 when photographs of him in a Nazi Afrika Korps fancy dress outfit made front-page news.
+He caused outrage in 2005 when photographs of him in a swastika fancy dress outfit appeared in the press.

-That was the year he entered the army, a conventional path for royals and one that he later admitted “was the best escape I’ve ever had” from the constant public attention.
+That was the year he entered the army, a conventional path for royal and one that he later admitted "was the best escape I've ever had" from the constant public attention.

 In 2008, he had to be pulled out of Afghanistan after a news blackout about his deployment was breached, leading to fears he would be targeted by the Taliban.